Do You Know? There Are 33 Consumer Rights Worldwide!

 European Union provides unique set of rights to the consumers for evolving world (eCommerce, data privacy, AI).

-Good products can be sold by honest advertising.
+Good products can be sold honest advertising.
 If you don’t think the product is good, you have no business to be advertising it.

 David Ogilvy

-How often are we mislead by untruthful advertisements?
+How often are we mislead untruthful advertisements?

 Unknowingly we have been the victims of misleading advertisements.
 Hence this right protects the consumers from untruthful ads.